Asano-Naoki/docker_laravel_vue_redis_echo/README.md

 +REDIS_HOST=redis
 +REDIS_PREFIX=
 ```
+NOTE:
+Adding "REDIS_PREFIX=" is important.
+Laravel automatically sets redis prefix and it is confusing, so I set REDIS_PREFIX blank.
+You can achieve this by editing config/database.php, too.

 3. Copy all the files and directory in this repository to the Laravel project directory with git command(fetch and merge) or manually.
 ```
 git init